Zerxsu/Assignment-1-ICG/README.md

 **VFX**

 I have 2 semi new VFX's and a brand new VFX when compared to the volcano level.
-   - Particles: I recreated the particles so they behave like fireflies.
+   **- Particles:** I recreated the particles so they behave like fireflies.
 This gives a vibe that you're in a mystical environment with unique life but still in a area not for the faint of heart.
 I also created a new unity particle shader with an emission added, and created a particle texture in photoshop.
 With these changes I was able to make spherical particles that glow to simulate fireflies.
 I also adjust their movement pathing so they move randomly with no set pathing.
 This simulates it being alive and going for the exact effect that I want.

-   - Color Grading: Unlike the volcano level needing to feel hot to simulate being in a heated environment.
+   **- Color Grading:** Unlike the volcano level needing to feel hot to simulate being in a heated environment.
 There's no noticable temperature for the crystal dungeon, but since there's bright blue fire flies, and blue crystals, I wanted to change the color grading to the feel of the environment, and to do that i gave the camera a slight blue tint, and increased saturations to make the colors pop out more.
 The effect was exactly what I was hoping for and it perfectly showcases they your in a "cool" enivronment.

-   - Water Shader: I don't know if this is considered a visual effect but I think it is since it's visually being adjusted on the screen.
+   **- Water Shader:** I don't know if this is considered a visual effect but I think it is since it's visually being adjusted on the screen.
 I already went in detail about how this functions works in the shader tab above.
 However like I said, I dont want things to feel "flat" so I gave the water a wave effect to make the environment feel more lively than static.

 **Final Notes**